janlammertyn/lavaan-material/brown-cfa/README.md

 Examples of the excellent [book](http://people.bu.edu/tabrown/cfabook.html) by Timothy Brown on confirmatory factor analysis translated to [lavaan](http://lavaan.org).

-We tried to mimic as close as possible the output presented in the book, hence the frequent use of the `mimic=mplus` and `mimic=eqs` parameter.
+We tried to mimic as close as possible the output presented in the book, hence the frequent use of the `mimic='mplus'` and `mimic='eqs'` parameter.

 Not all examples are converted (yet):